antoineedy/istacky/docs/user_guide.md

 ```
 ![Editor](https://raw.githubusercontent.com/antoineedy/istacky/main/docs/img/editor.png "Title")

 Calling editor displays a widget that allows you to apply modifications to the images.
-You can crop, resize, change the opacity, remove the background, add images, change the orders of the layers etc.

-In our case, we want to put the logo in one corner, circle the pisition of the ball and add a plot of the trajectory of the ball.
+You can crop, resize, change the opacity, remove the background, add images, change the orders of the layers etc. In our case, we want to put the logo in one corner, circle the position of the ball and add a plot of the trajectory of the ball.
 After the changes, here is the final result:

 ```python
 blended.show()